Website Department of Health Services

 |Deadline to Apply:

-This position will work Monday through Friday with daytime hours and will require limited statewide travel.
+This position will work Monday through Friday with daytime hours and will require limited statewide travel, including attending meetings as business needs require in Madison, WI throughout the week.

 What We Offer: We offer a dynamic, team-oriented work environment and also a great culture that promotes a healthy work/life balance.
 There is on-site yoga, a new fitness center and locker rooms.
 As an employee of the state of Wisconsin, you’ll also have access to an amazing benefits package that includes nearly 4 weeks of paid vacation, low-cost insurance options, and participation in the fully funded Wisconsin Retirement System, which is considered among the best in the country!